 Step-by-Step Guide

-- Pour Chocolate into the Fountain: Once the chocolate is melted and smooth, pour it into the base of the fountain, ensuring the heating element is turned on to keep the chocolate warm.
+- Pour Chocolate into the Fountain: Once its all melted and silky, pour it into the base.
+Turn on the heat function to keep it warm.

-- Start the Fountain: Switch on the pump to begin the chocolate flow.
-Adjust the temperature settings to maintain the perfect consistency.
+- Start the Fountain: Hit the switch for the pump so the chocolate start flowing.
+Adjust the temp to get the right drippy texture.

 Common Pitfalls to Avoid